cybertraining-dsc/su21-reu-361/project/index.md

 ## 7. Acknowledgments

-Thank you to Gregor von Laszewski, Yohn Jairo, and Carlos Theran for their valuable guidance.
+Thank you to Gregor von Laszewski, Yohn Jairo, and Carlos Theran for their invaluable guidance.
 Furthermore, thank you to Florida A&M University for graciously funding this scientific excursion.

 ## 8. References